CyborgUnplug/CyborgUnplug/README.md

     uci commit
     exit & reboot -n

-NOTE: If you log in over Ethernet cable, type 'wifi' in place of 'exit & reboot -n'.
+NOTE: If you log in over Ethernet cable, type _wifi_ in place of _exit & reboot -n_.